 Root Canal Treatment

 A tooth’s inner structure consists of a soft, delicate material called the pulp.
 This material is normally protected by the tough enamel material that surrounds it.
-However, a potentially serious infection can occur if harmful bacteria are able to access the inside pulp.
+However, a potentially serious infection can occur if harmful bacteria are able to access the inner pulp.
 This happens occasionally due to deep cavities or unexpected injuries.
 If you don’t receive treatment it’s very likely that you will lose your tooth.
 Root canal treatment is a great solution to overcome a serious inner tooth infection.

 How is root canal treatment performed?